shinshin86/go-te/README.md

 It also does not have all the features needed for testing, so please use it for fun only.

 ## Install
 Please install it to perform the test with the command `go-te`.
+(`go-te` uses generics and should be used with `1.18` or later versions of Go.)

 ```sh
 go install github.com/shinshin86/go-te@latest